ellennickles/code-your-way-s23/week6/README.md

 ## Assignment

 - Due in two weeks
-- The ideas this week are to practice refactoring code and also storing code on GitHub.
+- The ideas this week are to practice refactoring code and storing code on GitHub.

 ### Part 1: Refactor + Git